List of ancient tribes in Illyria: Pannonian tribes

 The name Pannonians (Παννόνιοι) refers to Illyrian tribes, who originally inhabited the southern part of what was later known as Roman province of Pannonia, south of the river Drava (Dravus), and the northern part of the future Roman province of Dalmatia.
 In the Roman era, Pannonians settled in Dacia, the northern Pannonian plain and the eastern Alps.
 Some Pannonian tribes appear to have been Celticized.

 Julius Pokorny believed the name Pannonia is derived from Illyrian, from the Proto-Indo-European root *pen-, "swamp, water, wet" (cf. English fen, "marsh"; Hindi pani, "water").

 The Pannonian tribes inhabited the area between the river Drava and the Dalmatian coast.
 Early archaeology and onomastics show that they were culturally different from southern Illyrians, Iapodes, and the La Tène peoples commonly known as the Celts, though they were later Celticized.
 However, there are some cultural similarities between the Pannonians and Dalmatians.
 Many of the Pannonians lived in areas with rich iron ore deposits, so iron mining and production was an important part of their economy before and after the Roman conquest.
 Apart from Segestica, the Pannonians did not have settlements of importance in pre-Roman times that were actually Celtic.
 Ancient sources (Strabo, Pliny the Elder, Appian of Alexandria) mention a few of the Pannonian tribes by name, and historians and archaeologists have located some of them.

 The Pannonians were not definitely subdued within the province of Illyricum until the Great Illyrian Revolt, which started in 6 AD when the Pannonians, together with the Dalmatians and other Illyrian tribes, revolted, and engaged the Roman Empire in a hard-fought campaign that lasted for three years, when they were finally overcome by the future emperor Tiberius and Germanicus in 9 AD.
 At that point, the province of Illyricum was dissolved, and its lands were divided between the new provinces of Pannonia in the north and Dalmatia in the south.

 Amantini

 Amantini (Ἄμαντες) was the name of a Pannonian Illyrian tribe.
 They greatly resisted the Romans but were sold as slaves after their defeat.
 The Amantini were close to Sirmium.

 Breuci

 The Breuci (Βρεῦκοι) were a Pannonian Illyrian tribe.
 They greatly resisted the Romans and some were sold as slaves after their defeat.
 They received Roman citizenship during Trajan's rule.
 It is likely that the name of the northern Bosnian city Brčko is derived from the name of this tribe.
 A number of Breuci settled in Dacia.

-Bato the Breucian of the Breuci tribe and Pinnes from Pannonia were among the leaders of the Great Illyrian Revolt, together with Bato the Daesitiate of the Daesitiates from Dalmatia.
+Bato the Breucian of the Breuci tribe and Pinnes from Pannonia were among the leaders of the Great Illyrian Revolt, together with Bato the Daesitiate of the Daesitiates from Province of Dalmatia (modern-day Central Bosnia).